 Example

 “When deciding between regularization and cross-validation, it’s essential to consider the nature of the data and the risk of overfitting.
 Regularization, such as L1 or L2 regularization, should be used when dealing with complex models or high-dimensional data to prevent overfitting by penalizing model complexity.
 This ensures that the model generalizes well to unseen data.
-On the other hand, cross-validation is crucial for assessing the performance of the model and selecting the best-performing one.”
+On the other hand, cross-validation is crucial for assessing the model’s performance and selecting the best-performing one.”

 Inaccurate or misleading visualizations could potentially lead to erroneous conclusions.
 This question may be asked in a Data Analyst interview to evaluate your ability to effectively communicate insights through data visualization while ensuring transparency and accuracy.